cs3org/OCM-API/IETF-RFC.md

   signature
   * 'signature' the signature of an array containing the properties listed in 'headers'.
-Some properties like content-length, date, digest, and host are mandatory to protect against authenticity override.
+Some properties like content-length, date, content-digest, and host are mandatory to protect against authenticity override.